 The short story

-Jesus went to Hell (see the scripture in Acts 2).
+Jesus went to Hell, as described in the book of Acts, chapter 2.
 He went there because he had a real body that experienced a real death.
 When Jesus went to Hell, he conquered it.
 Instead of being stuck there, Christ overcame Hell and set its captives free.

 Because telling someone to “go to Hell” is an insult, the idea that Jesus went to Hell is probably a bit unnerving to many people.
-Yet the idea that Jesus descended into Hell when he died is, in fact, all over the writings of scripture, is assumed by the early church fathers, and was even stamped into the language of the Nicene Creed – the first universal declaration of what you had to believe to be a Christian.
-But how does this make sense if Hell is “the bad place” where you go to be punished?
-To understand this, you have to understand how ancient people thought about these things.
+Yet the idea that Jesus descended into Hell when he died is all over the writings of scripture, was believed by the early church fathers, and was even stamped into the language of the Nicene Creed—the first universal declaration of what you had to believe to be a Christian.
+But how does this idea make sense if Hell is the bad place where you go to be punished?
+To understand this part of Christ's death and resurrection, you have to understand how ancient people thought about these things.

-The thing about this very specific picture of Hell is that it is not found in the Christian scriptures, nor is it really in the church fathers, nor is it how ancient people understood the afterlife.
+The thing about this picture of Hell is that it is not found in the Christian scriptures, nor is it in the writings of in the church fathers, nor is it how ancient people understood the afterlife.
 A better way to understand the ancient view of Hell is to use a different word: Hades.

 Did Jesus descend into Hell or into Hades?

 Hades is a Greek word used both for the realm of the dead and for the lord of the dead.
 You might see it referenced in the Bible as “the grave” or “the pit” (“sheol” in Hebrew).
-The idea is that this was the place where people went when they died.
-For the ancients, because everyone died, everyone went to the same place - namely, somewhere under the earth (seen in actually burying them in soil).
-Every ancient culture had this understanding that there was a place called Hades (Duat in Egyptian, Orcus in Latin, etc.) where all the dead went.
-And while there might be different places in the land of the dead that were better or worse depending on what sort of life you lived, everyone still more or less went to the same place – because everyone died.
+Hades was the place where people went when they died.
+For the ancients, because everyone died, everyone went to the same place: somewhere under the earth.
+Every ancient culture understood that there was a place called Hades (Duat in Egyptian, Orcus in Latin, et cetera) where the dead went.
+And while there might be different places in the land of the dead that were better or worse depending on what sort of life you lived, everyone went to more or less the same place, because everyone died.

-It is in the context of this near-universal understanding among ancient people that we have to understand the references to Jesus’ descent.
-Jesus didn’t go to “Hell” exactly (again, hell is a modern word with lots of pop-culture connotations).
-Rather, how the early Christians understood this is that Christ went to the realm of the dead.
+It is in the context of this near-universal understanding among ancient people that we have to consider the references to Jesus’ descent.
+Jesus didn’t go to Hell exactly—again, hell is a modern word with lots of pop-culture connotations.
+Rather, early Christians believed that Christ went to the realm of the dead.
 He went to Hades.

 What scripture says that Jesus went to Hell?